drdragon79/infosec-stuff/Active Directory/Protocols/SMB.md

 ### C$
 - The C:\ drive of the machine, only accessible to Administrators of that machine.
 ### IPC$
-- A special share that is used `Inter Process Communication` used by [[MSRPC]].
+- A special share that is used `Inter Process Communication` used by [MSRPC](MSRPC.md).
 - Performs actions such as:
 	- List all shares
 	- List all users
 	- List files within a share
 	- Start/stop services
 ### SYSVOL
-- A special share in domain controllers that stores [[Group Policy]], scripts, junction point.
+- A special share in domain controllers that stores [Group Policy](../AD%20Concepts/Group%20Policy.md), scripts, junction point.
 ### NETLOGON
 - This share is used to store logon scripts (executes when user logs in) and other files.